 II.
-Standard Conditions
+STANDARD CONDITIONS

-- 1. Notice of Receipt and Acknowledgment.
-The permit is not valid and development shall not commence until a copy of the permit, signed by the permittee or authorized agent, acknowledging receipt of the permit and acceptance of the terms and conditions, is returned to the Commission office. - 2.
-Expiration.
+- Notice of Receipt and Acknowledgment.
+The permit is not valid and development shall not commence until a copy of the permit, signed by the permittee or authorized agent, acknowledging receipt of the permit and acceptance of the terms and conditions, is returned to the Commission office. - Expiration.
 If development has not commenced, the permit will expire two years from the date on which the Commission voted on the application.
 Development shall be pursued in a diligent manner and completed in a reasonable period of time.
 Application for extension of the permit must be made prior to the expiration date. - 3.
 Interpretation.
 Any questions of intent or interpretation of any term or condition will be resolved by the Executive Director or the Commission. - 4.
 Assignment.
 The permit may be assigned to any qualified person, provided assignee files with the Commission an affidavit accepting all terms and conditions of the permit. - 5.
 Terms and Conditions Run with the Land.
 These terms and conditions shall be perpetual, and it is the intention of the Commission and the permittee to bind all future owners and possessors of the subject property to the terms and conditions.

 III.
-Special Conditions
+SPECIAL CONDITIONS

-1. Plans Conforming to Geologic Recommendations
+1. Plans Conforming to Geologic and Geotechnical Engineering Recommendations

-All recommendations contained in the Updated Soils and Engineering Geologic Investigation dated June 21, 1995 and the Updated Soils and Engineering Geologic Investigation dated April 2, 2001 prepared by Geosystems shall be incorporated into all final design and construction including foundations, grading, sewage disposal and drainage.
+All recommendations contained in the Update Engineering Geologic Report dated December 21, 2000 prepared by Mountain Geology, Inc. and the Update Geotechnical Engineering Report dated January 9, 2001 prepared by West Coast Geotechnical shall be incorporated into all final design and construction including foundations, grading, sewage disposal and drainage.
 Final plans must be reviewed and approved by the project's consulting geotechnical engineer and geologist.
 Prior to issuance of the coastal development permit, the applicant shall submit, for review and approval by the Executive Director, two sets of plans with evidence of the consultant's review and approval of all project plans.